What’s New

 Hi Everyone,

-How will we handle the tax interviews this year?
-This will be up to you.
-During COVID times some of you enjoyed the experience of being at home and having a phone call interview.
-This year those who have an appointment can decide which interview process they prefer.
+Tax interviews will be handled the same this year.
 No matter which method you prefer, Denise will review your returns with you as she has always done in the past.
 We are offering 3 different interview procedures, none of them being new:

-• Telephone prescheduled appointment – This procedure is not new to those of you who drop off your tax information every year.
+• Telephone prescheduled appointment – You need an appointment if you do not already have one.
+This procedure is not new to those of you who drop off your tax information every year.
 This is probably the most popular way for most of our clients to schedule their tax interview.
 We will review, over the phone, the same questions and tax summary review we do during our in-person tax appointments.
 We do ask you complete the questionnaire, answering as many of the questions that you can.
 We need your tax information in our office before your scheduled appointment time.

 • Person-to-Person – (In-Person appointment) – You come into the office at your prescheduled date and time and the interview is completed in the office.

 • Drop-off appointments – There really is no change to this process.
-If you decide you would like a prescheduled telephone interview you will need to call our office so we can schedule your appointment.
 Dropping off your information can be done through mail, our secure mail slot located on our storm door to the office, or we can send you a secure link through Sharefile and you can upload your tax documents to us.
-If you chose to mail your tax information to us, please email or call our office so we are aware your information is being mailed.
-Please call our office if you would like us to send you a secure Sharefile link.
-You will need a printer and scanner to utilize the Sharefile link.
+If you choose to mail your tax information to us, please email or call our office so we are aware your information is being mailed.
+If you decide you would like a prescheduled telephone interview, you will need to call our office so we can schedule your appointment.

-We still have ‘Good Things’ on our website, so any new pictures you would like to send us please do.
-We will get them on the website as soon as we can.
 The scammers have been going full force since COVID; Sarah has done her best to keep the ‘Security Awareness’ section updated on our website.
 Please review and share with your friends and family the Security Awareness section of our website.
-Please take note especially to a scam involving the “Tax Processing Unit”.
-This scam makes threats including seizure of taxpayers’ property unless they immediate pay back taxes.
-You can read more about this scam under Recent Scams by clicking on Scams & Security.

 Your Friends at Main Street Tax